Creating custom questions

 After a candidate completes a test with a question that needs manual validation, you will receive an email inviting you to manually validate the answer to the question.
 The system then calculates a final score.

 Once you select a language, you’ll be taken to additional settings.
 Here you can select the language for the question.
-The Template dropdown contains existing Screen questions that you can use as a basis for your own.
+Additionally, the Template dropdown contains existing Screen questions that you can use as a basis for your own.

 You can edit the details of the existing question, including adding a zip file, before choosing the settings.